 - Find out all you can about Lynch syndrome.
-Write down your questions about Lynch syndrome and ask them at your next appointment with your doctor or genetic counselor.
+Make a list of questions about Lynch syndrome and ask them at your next appointment.
 Ask your health care team for further sources of information.
 Learning about Lynch syndrome can help you feel more confident when making decisions about your health.

 - Take care of yourself.
 Knowing that you have an increased risk of cancer can make you feel as if you can't control your health.
-But control what you can.
-For instance, choose a healthy diet, exercise regularly and get enough sleep so that you wake feeling rested.
-Go to all of your scheduled medical appointments, including your cancer-screening exams.
+Make healthy choices for the parts of your health you can control.
+For instance, choose a healthy diet.
+Exercise most days of the week.
+Maintain a healthy weight.
+Get enough sleep so that you wake feeling rested.
+Go to all your scheduled medical appointments, including your cancer-screening exams.

 - Connect with others.
 Find friends and family with whom you can discuss your fears.
-Talking with others can help you cope.
+Connect with other people with Lynch syndrome through advocacy groups.
+Examples include Lynch Syndrome International and Facing Our Risk of Cancer Empowered (FORCE).
 Find other trusted people you can talk with, such as clergy members.
-Ask your doctor for a referral to a therapist who can help you understand your feelings.
+Ask for a referral to a therapist who can help you understand your feelings.

 Preparing for your appointment

-If your doctor thinks you could have Lynch syndrome, you may be referred to a genetic counselor.
+If your health care provider thinks you could have Lynch syndrome, they may suggest that you meet with a genetics professional, such as a genetic counselor.

-A genetic counselor can give you information to help you decide whether laboratory testing would be useful for diagnosing Lynch syndrome or another genetic disorder.
-If you choose to have the test, a genetic counselor can explain what a positive or negative result may mean for you.
+A genetics professional can help you decide whether genetic testing would be useful for you.
+If you choose to have the test, they can help you understand your results.

 What you can do

-To prepare for your meeting with the genetic counselor:
+To prepare for your meeting with the genetics professional:

 - Gather your medical records.
-If you've had cancer, bring your medical records to your appointment with the genetic counselor.
+If you've had cancer, bring your medical records to your appointment.

 - Ask family members who've had cancer for information.
 If your family members have had cancer, ask for information about their diagnoses.
 Write down the types of cancer, types of treatments and ages at diagnosis.